ekaestle/amb_noise_tools/README.md

-AMBIENT NOISE PROCESSING TOOLS
+# AMBIENT NOISE PROCESSING TOOLS
-February 2021
+February 2022
 This a set of Python functions that can be used to calculate ambient noise cross correlations and to extract phase velocities.
 Initial Fortran scripts developed by Kees Weemstra (Delft) and modified and extended by Emanuel Kaestle (UPMC Paris, FU Berlin).
 Please contact Emanuel Kaestle if you have any questions.

+## SeisLib
+Also check out SeisLib, which includes a recent implementation of the get_smooth_pv function (https://github.com/fmagrini/seislib)!

+## Citing
 This work is documented by three articles.
 At least the more recent one should be cited by anyone who uses this code:

 Kaestle, E., Molinari, I., Boschi, L., Kissling, E., 2021.
 Azimuthal anisotropy from Eikonal Tomography: example from ambient-noise measurements in the AlpArray network.
 Geophys.
 J. Int., doi:10.1093/gji/ggab453